nikodemus/foolang/README.md

     objectA foo.
     objectB bar

-A sequence of expressions like this evaluates to the value of the last one.
+A sequence of expressions like this is an expression that evaluates to the value of the last subexpression.

 **Operator Precedence**

 Unlike Smalltalk operators have conventional precedence:

     1 + 2 * 3   --> 7

 **Local Variables**